...

 Frequently Asked Questions

-The Debit to Income ratio for Tenant Screening is a calculation used by landlords to determine the financial stability of potential tenants.
+The Debt to Income ratio for Tenant Screening is a calculation used by landlords to determine the financial stability of potential tenants.
 It compares the monthly debt obligations of a tenant to their monthly income.

-The Debit to Income ratio is calculated by dividing the total monthly debt payments of a tenant (including rent) by their monthly income.
+The Debt to Income ratio is calculated by dividing the total monthly debt payments of a tenant (including rent) by their monthly income.
 The result is then multiplied by 100 to get a percentage.

-The Debit to Income ratio is important for landlords because it helps them assess the financial responsibility of a potential tenant.
+The Debt to Income ratio is important for landlords because it helps them assess the financial responsibility of a potential tenant.
 A high ratio may indicate that the tenant may struggle to make rent payments on time, while a low ratio shows that they have a strong ability to manage their finances.

-Yes, tenants with a high Debit to Income ratio may still be considered for rental properties.
+Yes, tenants with a high Debt to Income ratio may still be considered for rental properties.
 In some cases, they may be able to provide additional documentation or references to support their ability to make rent payments on time.